hemanth/functional-programming-jargon/readme.md

 })
 ```

-Extract takes a value out of a functor.
+`extract` takes a value out of a functor:

 ```js
 CoIdentity(1).extract() // 1
 ```

-Extend runs a function on the comonad.
-The function should return the same type as the comonad.
+`extend` runs a function on the comonad.
+The function should return the same type as the comonad:

 ```js
 CoIdentity(1).extend((co) => co.extract() + 1) // CoIdentity(2)